Prodigy Tutoring

 The Prodigy Difference

-Since the game recorded the child's progress relative to their curriculum, it could potentially be used as an online, enjoyable and free assessment.
+Since the game recorded the child's progress relative to their curriculum, it could potentially be used as free, online, and enjoyable assessment.
 Parents were intrigued!

 Leveraging the tutors